 Thank-you for your continued support of our milk program and hot lunch days!
-These lunches are now finished for this year.
 They begin again in October, so please consider trying a sub or pasta from Vincent's Pizzeria...they are excellent value for your money!

 What should my child have for school?